SethSmigelski/jump-links-block/README.md

 ### How do I make the Table of Contents stay visible while scrolling?
 In the block settings sidebar, look for the **Position Settings** panel.
 Toggle on **"Sticky Position"**.
 You can then use the **"Top Offset"** slider to adjust how far from the top of the screen the block sits (useful if you have a sticky site header).

+### How do I make the Table of Contents stay visible while scrolling?
+In the block settings sidebar, look for the **Position Settings** panel.
+Toggle on **"Sticky Position"**.
+You can then use the **"Top Offset"** slider to adjust how far from the top of the screen the block sits (useful if you have a sticky site header).
+Optionally, you can also change the **Scroll Behavior** to "Scroll-Up-To-Reveal" if you want the navigation to hide while the user reads and reappear only when they scroll up.

 ### Why isn't the block "sticky" on my phone?
 The sticky feature includes a **"Disable on Mobile"** setting that is enabled by default.